atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 Experience is one of the most critical factors.
 The coefficient for years of experience suggests that salary tends to increase with each additional year showing the rate of salary growth.

-## **Model’s Predictive Power**:

-The predictive power of your model can be assessed using metrics like R-squared (R²), Adjusted R-squared, and error measures.

-## **Key Metrics**:
+## Discussion

-1. R-squared (R²): 0.6617
+1. **R-squared (R²)**: 0.9226
    - R² explains how well the independent variables account for the variance in the dependent variable (salary).
-- 66.17% of the variability in salary is explained by the model.
-This is moderately good, suggesting that your model captures most but not all of the salary determinants.
+   - 92.26% of the variability in salary is explained by the model.
+This is a high value, indicating that the model captures most of the determinants of salary.

-2. Adjusted R-squared: 0.6603
+2. **Adjusted R-squared**: 0.9223
-- Adjusted R² adjusts for the number of predictors in the model.
-It penalizes the inclusion of irrelevant predictors that don't contribute to the model's predictive power.
+   - Adjusted R² adjusts for the number of predictors in the model, penalizing the inclusion of irrelevant predictors that don’t improve predictive power.
-- 66.03% means that even after accounting for the complexity of the model (number of predictors), the model still explains most of the variance in salary.
-The slight decrease from R² indicates that the model isn’t overfitting, as the number of predictors is appropriate.
+   - 92.23% means that even after accounting for the complexity of the model, it still explains the majority of the variance in salary.
+The slight decrease from R² suggests that the number of predictors is appropriate and that the model isn’t overfitting.

-Model Performance:
+### Interpretation

-•	The R² and Adjusted R² values around 66% imply that your model has a moderate predictive power.
-While the model captures a large part of the variability in salary, there's still about 34% that remains unexplained.
-This could be due to other factors not included in the model, such as industry type, company size, performance incentives, or even location.
+- The high R² and Adjusted R² values around 92% imply that your model has strong predictive power.
+It captures almost all the variability in salary, leaving only about 8% unexplained, which could be due to factors not included in the model, such as industry type, company size, performance incentives, or location.

 ------